 ART: VISUAL & PERFORMING

-Art with the San Diego Museum of Art (Spring only; Dates – TBD)
+Art with the San Diego Museum of Art (Jan.
+30th – Mar.
+15th)

 This program is generously funded, organized, and taught by the San Diego Museum of Art.
 Express your creative side and have fun creating projects in a variety of mediums.
 We will explore the fundamentals of drawing, painting, sculpture, and more.
 There will also be an opportunity to visit the San Diego Museum of Art for a private tour and display your work at the Roosevelt IB Festival.
-Select one of the following options:
+Select one of the following options (PLEASE CHOOSE 1 CLASS ONLY):

 - Tuesdays, 1:30 – 2:45 pm, Leader: SDMA Staff Instructor